Mohammed-Hany2001/digital_wallet_transactions-Project-/README.md

 ![Dashboard Screenshot](screenshots/dashboard_sample.png)

 > Replace `8.PNG` with your actual screenshot path.
-> Create a folder named `screenshots` in your repo and upload the image there.
+> Create a folder named `8.PNG` in your repo and upload the image there.

 ---